-The implantation syringe is qualified for the placement of rod-shaped, long-acting tablets.
-These are intended to release their active substance gradually into the tissue layers of the patient.
-For this purpose, it is necessary that the tablet is placed subcutaneously by a needle.
-Generally, this is done with a syringe.
+The implant syringe is suitable for the placement of rod-shaped, long-acting (retarding) biodegradable implants.
+These are intended to gradually release their active ingredient into the tissue and then into the patient’s bloodstream after subcutaneous administration.
+For this purpose, it is necessary for the implant to be inserted through a needle into the subcutaneous tissue.

 Benefits of the system (B2B)

-- The tablet is effectively protected from falling out of the syringe
+- he implant is effectively protected from falling out of the syringe

-- The only device which allows the placement of the tablet and the withdrawal of the needle in a single sequential procedure
+- The only syringe that allows you to administer the implant and retract the needle in a single coherent procedure

 - Delivery of two sub-assemblies for easy filling and final mounting